TimCares/MasterThesis/docs/thesis/experiments/multimodal_knowledge_distillation.typ

   - avg. cosine similarity for positive pairs and negative pairs

-- we do not compare with See, Hear, and Read: Deep Aligned Representations// @sheear, as they did not use the karpathy splits @karpathy_split, use the average median rank instead of recall at a specific percent, and from their experimental setup it is not clear which samples they used from Visual Genome for their retrieval experiments.
+- we do not compare with See, Hear, and Read: Deep Aligned Representations// @shre, as they did not use the karpathy splits @karpathy_split, use the average median rank instead of recall at a specific percent, and from their experimental setup it is not clear which samples they used from Visual Genome for their retrieval experiments.